We answer your commonly asked questions about saving with Charity Bank.

 A. Charity Bank’s mission is to serve communities in the United Kingdom by attracting deposits from UK residents or UK-based organisations and by lending to UK-based charities and other social sector organisations.
-Charity Bank does not take deposits from non-UK residents or non-UK based organisations.
+Charity Bank does not accept deposits from non-UK residents, non-UK based organisations or non-UK taxpayers.

 Q. How do I open an account?

-A. By completing an application form.
-You can either download this from our website or contact us and request that the application form is sent to you by post.
-Completed forms need to be returned to the Tonbridge office with the initial deposit.
+- Completing a postal application: You can download an application form from our website by clicking on 'Apply by post' or contact us and request that the application form is sent to you by post.
+Completed forms should be returned to the Tonbridge office with the initial deposit.

 Q. How do I operate my account?

-A. You can operate your account by post, and access your account information by telephone, subject to suitable security checks.
+A. You can operate your account by post, and access your account information by telephone.

 Q. What happens if I change my mind about opening an account?